Meal planning is much easier when you have a freezer full of meat since you can build your meals around what you already have.

 For instance, where Good Chop offers a 1.5-pound boneless pork shoulder roast, ButcherBox offers a 3.5-pound boneless pork shoulder roast.

-Read our review of Good Chop here to learn more.
+Read our Good Chop review to learn more.

 Crowd Cow is an online meat marketplace with an optional subscription meat service.